balmli/no.almli.heatingcontroller/README.md

 #### Conditions

 - Is home
+- Is home override
 - Is night
 - Is at work
-- Is home override
+- Is heating on

 #### Actions

+- Set home
+- Set away
-- Set home on / off
+- Set home override on
-- Set home override on / off
+- Set home override off

 ### Release Notes